hlsl-tc57/tc57/proposals/NNNN-hlsl-202x-202y.md

 ## Version Naming and Management

 HLSL versions names match the intended year of completion.
-Historically we missed with HLSL 2021 not completing the implementation and deployment in 2023.
-Due to schedule uncertainty and a desire to not repeat _that mistake_, future versions have placeholder names.
+Unreleased versions may use placeholders until the year of their release is certain.

-The next language version is HLSL 202x.
-HLSL 202y will release after 202x.
-As we near the final release of 202x the release name will change to the target year.
+The next language version is HLSL 202x, which will be followed by HLSL 202y.
-The same will follow for 202y.

-The expectation is that HLSL `x` is a placeholder integer value less than `y`.
-All features added to HLSL 202x will be implicitly inherited by HLSL 202y.
+It is implicit that features in HLSL 202x will be present in 202y as well.

 ## Proposed Solution